Trump blasts ’60 Minutes,’ ‘creep’ HHS whistleblower after broadcast

 Azar hit back Thursday, slamming Bright's testimony as "yet another attack on President Trump" laden with "disproven, unfounded allegations."

-"The president literally did what Bright is saying should be done," Azar told "The Story".
+"The president literally did what Bright is saying should be done," Azar told "The Story."
 "This guy was singing in a choir back then of everybody.
 We were all singing the same tune, and now he's trying to claim that he was a soloist."

 Fox News' Yael Hanlon, Morgan Phillips and the Associated Press contributed to this report